emreyilmaz00/emreyilmaz00.github.io/_projects/3_project.md

 ## Mixed Integer Linear Programming

 In this project led by Kotwicz Herniczek, corridor design problems were formulated as minimum cost multi-commodity flow problems.
-The goal is to generate a corridor network that is globally optimum in terms of trip length, airspace complexity, and corridor network size using linear programming (LP) and mixed integer linear programming (MILP) with the help of Gurobi.
+The goal is to generate a corridor network that is globally optimum in terms of trip length, airspace complexity, and corridor network size using linear programming (LP) and mixed integer linear programming (MILP).

  - Co-authored a conference paper: <a href="https://arc.aiaa.org/doi/10.2514/6.2021-2376">[AIAA'21b]</a>
  - Co-authored a journal paper: <a href="https://arc.aiaa.org/journal/jat">[AIAA JAT]</a>